marcelomijas/econometrics-cheatsheet/README.md

 :construction: A more refined (and possibly smaller) version of pages 1 and 2 will be released on the coming months.

-:construction: An Spanish version is scheduled to be release before May 2022.
+:construction: An Spanish version is scheduled to be released before May 2022.

 :construction: A bibliography is in development as a separate page and/or inside the readme.md.